-FUNKE MEDIENGRUPPE is on its way to become Germany’s prime media house and focuses on two business segments: regional media, as well as women’s magazines and TV guides and their intelligent digital interlacement.
-The portfolio covers regional newspapers (e.g., Westdeutsche Allgemeine Zeitung, Hamburger Abendblatt, Berliner Morgenpost), advertising papers, women’s magazines and TV guides (e.g., HÖRZU, TVdigital, BILD der FRAU, Frau im Spiegel) and numerous regional websites.
+FUNKE MEDIENGRUPPE is on its way to becoming Germany’s prime media house and focuses on two business segments: regional media, as well as women’s magazines and TV guides and their intelligent digital interlacement.
+The portfolio covers regional newspapers (e.g., Westdeutsche Allgemeine Zeitung, Hamburger Abendblatt and Berliner Morgenpost), advertising papers, women’s magazines and TV guides (e.g., HÖRZU, TVdigital, BILD der FRAU and Frau im Spiegel) and numerous regional websites.

 Mattermost provides enterprise-grade collaboration solutions for the world’s leading organizations on a vibrant open source platform.
 Our private, hybrid and public cloud solutions offer secure, configurable, highly scalable messaging across web, mobile and PC with archiving, search and deep integration across in-house systems.